mfpdev/mfp-advanced-adapters-samples/custom-security-checks/social-app-samples/AnalyzeFacebookWithWatsonSample/AnalyzeMyFacebookAdapter/README.md

   server connection parameters are updated in the **pom.xml** file)
 * Log into the MobileFirst console and update the Adapter configuration parameters
     * `alchemyAPIKey` - You can obtain it from a bounded [AlchemyAPI service](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/alchemy-language.html) in [BlueMix](http://www.ibm.com/cloud-computing/bluemix/).
-    * `personalityInsightUser` & `personalityInsightPassword` - You can get it from the a bounded [Personality Insights Watson service](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/personality-insights.html) in [BlueMix](http://www.ibm.com/cloud-computing/bluemix/).
+    * `personalityInsightUser` & `personalityInsightPassword` - You can obtain it from the a bounded [Personality Insights Watson service](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/personality-insights.html) in [BlueMix](http://www.ibm.com/cloud-computing/bluemix/).
-    * `toneAnalyzerUser` & `toneAnalyzerPassword` - You can get it from the a bounded [TokenAnalyzer Watson service](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/tone-analyzer.html) in [BlueMix](http://www.ibm.com/cloud-computing/bluemix/).
+    * `toneAnalyzerUser` & `toneAnalyzerPassword` - You can obtain it from the a bounded [TokenAnalyzer Watson service](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/tone-analyzer.html) in [BlueMix](http://www.ibm.com/cloud-computing/bluemix/).

 * You are done.
 * To test it you can use this Android sample [AnalyzeMyFacebookApp](../AnalyzeMyFacebookApp/README.md)